-Grandma's Wine Biscuits ♥ Tree
+Grandma's Wine Biscuits ♥ "The True Story of the Tree Fairies" ♥ Christmas Media

-"The Double Christmas Gift" ♥ Our
+Christmas Books ♥ Christmas Cartoon Quiz ♥ "The Double Christmas Gift" ♥ Our Own Traditions

-Traditions ♥ Christmas Music ♥ "The Gift Behind the Gift"
+Christmas Music ♥ "The Gift Behind the Gift" ♥ "Gift of the Magi" and Other Stories

-"Gift of the Magi" ♥ "The Ghosts of Christmas Past" ♥ Christmas Poetry ♥ Other Links
+"The Ghosts of Christmas Past": A Vintage RI Essay ♥ Christmas Poetry ♥ Christmas Places

-| Dry | Wet |
+Dry | Wet |

-| 4 cups of flour 3/4 cup of sugar 3 teaspoons of baking powder 1/2 teaspoon of salt |
+4 cups of flour 3/4 cup of sugar 3 teaspoons of baking powder 1/2 teaspoon of salt |

 1 cup strongest burgundy wine you can find (Hearty burgundy is best.)
-2/3 cup of oil |
+2/3 cup of corn or canola oil |

-Using a large mixing bowl (ceramic Italian salad bowls work as well), mix the dry ingredients first, then add oil and water to a "bowl" you have made of the dry mixture.
+Using a large mixing bowl (big ceramic or glass pasta bowls work as well), mix the dry ingredients first, then add oil and water to a "bowl" you have made of the dry mixture.
 Using a large sturdy spoon, mix ingredients until they begin to stick together.
 Then you must knead the mixture by hand until it is completely mixed and smooth.
 Do not overknead!
 If the dough is sticky, add a little flour; if it's dry, add a little wine.
 End product should be a smooth, slightly shiny mass of dough with a "pebbled" type surface.
 If the wine you bought is dark enough, it may have a slightly purplish cast.
 Make a "loaf" of this completely kneaded dough and set it on a slightly floured surface so it won't stick.
+Slice a piece of the loaf off and roll dough into a tube the width of your index finger and at least twice as long; the tubes should be made doughnut shapes around 2 - 2 1/2 inches in diameter (you may have to cut off or lengthen tubes at times).
+Make sure the ends are "fastened together" if you want nice round cookies.
+Place cookies on cookie sheet covered in wax paper and bake in oven at 325 degrees until brown on the bottom.
+(Check after 20 minutes and turn cookie sheet around.
+Let it go another 10 minutes, then keep checking.)
+(I like them well-done on the bottom but that's just me . . . <g>) You can make the wine biscuits look more attractive by mixing up one egg in a small bowl and using a small basting brush to brush the egg on top.
+This leaves them with a nice shiny glaze.
+Here's a tutorial I did in 2011 on my holiday blog, with photographs. |

 But then maybe once you've been touched by "tree fairies," nothing is ever quite the same again.

-I collect Christmas books--
+I collect Christmas books

 Here are some other favorites: